AI & Human Discernment

 Cognitive Load Compression

-High workflow velocity increases assumption-based errors.
+High workflow velocity increases assumption-driven decision-making and verification gaps.

 Ethical Ambiguity

-AI cannot resolve gray-area coverage interpretation decisions.
+AI cannot independently resolve gray-area interpretation, disclosure, or coverage communication decisions.

 Verification Fatigue